RetroSoftwareRepository/Camino/CONTRIBUTING.md

-# Contributing to TenFourFox (and fixing problems)
+# Contributing to Lightspeed (and fixing problems)

-TenFourFox needs contributors to maintain its code, since we are a fork of Firefox and disconnected from current ESRs for technical reasons.
+Lightspeed needs contributors to maintain its code, since we are a fork of Firefox and disconnected from current ESRs for technical reasons.
 Here's what we need and don't need.

-## We don't need bug reports or feature requests
+## We don't need feature requests

-At least, we don't need them _here_.
-If you are an end-user and not an official contributor, **post requests for end user support to [our official Tenderapp Support area](http://tenfourfox.tenderapp.com).
-The Github issues page is a worklist, not a support forum.**
+The browser simply is bloated and heavy as it is.

 One of our helpful _volunteer_ staff will help triage your issue and determine if it should be on the worklist on your behalf.
 Don't do this yourself: most of the time people are wrong about this.
 Seriously.